 The suggestions vary depending on who you ask.
 Go for quality not quantity.
-My suggestion is 10 on the low end to no more than 20.
+Ten to twenty examples should do it.
 You don’t want to lose the attention span of the viewer.

-No matter how great your work is, the viewer will still only click through a few projects before moving one.
+No matter how great your work is, the viewer will still only click through a few projects before moving on.

 Designer Thuy Truc has a simple style that you can see the moment you click on his portfolio page.
 He’s selected a handful of successful projects that are inviting and eye-catching, not overwhelming.

 Olly Sorsby’s portfolio features one project and then shows a handful of additional projects.
-Using this format draws the viewer’s attention directly to the project he wants them to see first so it’s not overwhelming.
+Using this format draws the viewer’s attention directly to the project he wants them to see first.

-Most designers are using online portfolios these days but you should think about creating a physical one for those in-person interviews, especially if you’re a print designer.
+Most designers are using online portfolios these days.
+But for in-person interviews – especially if you’re a print designer – you should think about creating a physical one.

-This one, designed by Abra Design, has a magazine quality about it that’s will always be timely.
+This one above designed by Abra Design, has a magazine quality about it that’s will always be timely.

 Or you can get really creative like Alex Fowkes and create an elaborate piece that’s a work of art itself.